 Poaching and illegal trade of red pandas has reportedly been on the rise and has also contributed to their population decline.
 The presence of red panda pelts, meat and other items has increased in the trade of illegal products, as have instances of live red pandas trafficked into the pet trade.

 These threats are compounded by increasing climate change and natural disasters, inadequate enforcement of laws and regulations, and limited investment in red panda conservation by local governments.

 Red pandas have bred with some reliability in zoos throughout North America, Europe and Asia.
 As they decline in the wild, growing and maintaining self-sustaining populations in zoos is a high priority as a hedge against extinction and to learn more about species biology.

 Part of the difficulty in conserving red pandas relates to their unique habitat.
-These animals require a specific set of circumstances to optimize survival—proximity to water sources, appropriate forest cover and altitude, and sufficient bamboo, among others—and as human encroachment continues to grow, these ideal habitats become increasingly more difficult to find.
-Adding additional stress to this situation is the fact that the bamboo that red pandas need to survive has difficulty growing in degraded habitats.
+These animals require a specific set of circumstances to optimize survival, including proximity to water sources, appropriate forest cover and altitude, and sufficient bamboo.
+As human encroachment continues to grow, these ideal habitats become increasingly more difficult to find.
+Bamboo grows unreliably in degraded habitats, which adds additional stress to the situation.

-Smithsonian's National Zoo and Conservation Biology Institute have been at the forefront of red panda conservation, developing new reproductive technologies that will preserve sperm and egg DNA for future breeding and reintroduction to the wild programs.
-More than 100 surviving cubs have been born at the Smithsonian's National Zoo and Conservation Biology Institute since 1962.
+The Smithsonian's National Zoo and Conservation Biology Institute has been at the forefront of red panda conservation, with more than 100 surviving cubs born since 1962.

-The IUCN has prioritized four major categories of action that need to be taken in order to conserve red pandas: protect against habitat loss, reduce habitat degradation, reduce deaths of red pandas (through poaching and removing man-made threats), and improve awareness.
+The International Union for Conservation of Nature has prioritized four major categories of action for conserving red pandas: protect against habitat loss, reduce habitat degradation, reduce deaths of red pandas (through poaching and removing man-made threats) and improve awareness.